-Such a manual crawling process removed 15 from the \VulFilter entries mentioned above, because we found no client project to satisfy both criteria for those entries.
-As shown in Table~\ref{tab:lib-data}, our dataset includes \totalVul vulnerability entries, corresponding to \totalLib unique libraries.
+This filtering process removed 16 from the \VulFilter entries mentioned above, because we found no client project to satisfy both criteria for those entries.
+As shown in Table~\ref{tab:lib-data}, our dataset includes \totalVul vulnerability entries, corresponding to \totalLib unique Libs.
 These libraries cover various domains, such as data processing (e.g., Apache Commons Codec~\cite{apache-commons-codec}), web development (e.g., Apache CXF~\cite{apache-cxf}), and security (e.g., Spring Security~\cite{spring-security}).
-Most libraries have single vulnerabilities (e.g., Dom4j~\cite{dom4j}), while a few libraries have multiple (e.g., XStream~\cite{xstream}).
-In Table~\ref{tab:lib-data}, We identified 4 major categories among the \totalVul vulnerabilities: denial of service, directory traversal, remote code execution, and others. \textbf{Affected Library Versions} shows the vulnerable library versions described by each CVE entry or JIRA issue. \textbf{Vulnerable API(s) \& Potential Exploit} shows the vulnerable APIs and security consequence we summarized by inspecting all relevant data.
+Most Libs have a single vulnerability (e.g., Dom4j~\cite{dom4j}), while a few have multiple (e.g., XStream~\cite{xstream}).
+In Table~\ref{tab:lib-data}, we identified four major categories among the \totalVul vulnerabilities: denial of service, directory traversal, remote code execution, and others. \textbf{Affected Library Versions} shows the vulnerable library versions described by each CVE entry or JIRA issue. \textbf{Vulnerable API(s) \& Potential Exploit} shows the vulnerable APIs and security consequences we summarized by inspecting all relevant data.